YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 (Last updated: `r1.24 <https://gitlab.com/YottaDB/DB/YDB/tags/r1.24>`_)

-Determines whether YottaDB null subscripts collate in conformance to the M standard.
+Determines whether YottaDB null subscripts collate in conformance to the standard.

-If STDNULLCOLL is specified, subscripts of globals in the database follow the M standard where the null subscript collates before all other subscripts.
+If STDNULLCOLL is specified, subscripts of globals in the database follow the standard where the null subscript collates before all other subscripts.

 If NOSTDNULLCOLL is specified, null subscripts collate between numeric and string subscripts.